SumoLogic/sumologic-kubernetes-collection/deploy/docs/standAlonePrometheus.md

 helm upgrade --install my-release sumologic/sumologic -f values.yaml --version=1.0.0
 ```

-If you no longer have your `values.yaml` from the first installation or do not remember the options you added via `--set` you can run the following to see the values for the currently installed Helm chart.
+__Note__ If you no longer have your `values.yaml` from the first installation
+or do not remember the options you added via `--set` you can run the following to see the values for the currently installed helm chart.
 For example, if the release is called `my-release` you can run the following.

 ```bash
 helm get values my-release